MohamedGira/RD-Parser-Generator/readme.md

-# Recursive Descent Compiler Compiler
+# Recursive Descent Parser Generator

-Welcome to the Recursive Descent Compiler Compiler documentation!
+Welcome to the Recursive Descent Parser Generator documentation!

 This Repo ws meant hold the frontend compiler stages for Fortran programming language.
 But...
 I did A Thing!

 Instead of Writing the functions one by one, then facing hell when a bug is found or a mistake in the grammer is found.
-I made a compiler compiler 😃
+I made a Parser generator 😃

 The Recursive Descent Compiler Compiler is a groundbreaking tool designed to simplify the process of generating parsing functions in Python based on valid grammar rules **with respect to Recursive Descent parser rules** .
 With this tool, you can easily build language processors, parsers, and compilers without the need for manual implementation of complex parsing logic.